-Maine Huts & Trails is home to some of the best mountain biking in New England, and hut-to-hut MTB tour is a really fun way to experience the Maine backcountry.
-All trails except the Bigelow Approach Trail and the Hemlock Trail are suitable for both traditional mountain bikes and fat tire bikes.
-Most Maine Huts & Trails routes are fairly flat with no significant elevation changes, making the riding suitable for most skill levels.
-Got a hybrid bike?
-You'll be happy riding the Narrow Gauge Trail, Carriage Road, Long Falls Dam Road and hut service roads (not marked on the map).
+The Carrabassett Valley Trails are home to some of the best mountain biking in New England, and a hut-to-hut mountain bike tour is a really fun way to experience the Maine backcountry.
+All trails, even the Bigelow Approach Trail and the Hemlock Trail are suitable for both traditional mountain bikes and fat tire bikes.
+There are numerous rides to choose from making the riding suitable for most skill levels.